DominicT1995/Fish-Species-Identification-CNN/README.md

 Further enhancements to this project can effectively be beneficial to researchers, conservationists, and fishing enthusiasts.
 By following a structured approach, we aim to build an effective and user-friendly classification system.

 ## Process:
 We utilized a convolutional neural network model to test, train, and validate our image dataset.
-We also leveraged the following tools: Python, Flask, Web Based UI (HTML/CSS)
+We also leveraged the following tools: Python, Flask, Web Based UI (HTML/Js), Tensorflow

 ## Data Source and Inspirations:
 https://www.kaggle.com/code/databeru/fish-classifier-grad-cam-viz-acc-99-89/notebook